Animal sanctuary fire in northwest Wisconsin kills 2 Great Danes

 A second building on the rural property was saved by firefighters and continues to house about a dozen Great Danes, said Arianne Bartels, who along with husband Adam provides foster home services for the facility.

-Anyone wishing to help the nonprofit group recover from the fire can donate via Facebook: https://www.facebook.com/GDROMN/ or PayPal: gdromn@gmail.com
+Anyone wishing to help the nonprofit group recover from the fire can donate via the group’s Facebook page or PayPal: gdromn@gmail.com